How to soundproof a geothermal heat pump – Effective methods for a quieter environment

 15 dB reduction

-The sound is significantly more discreet and unobtrusive.
+The sound is significantly more discreet and disturbance-free.

-The more effectively you soundproof, the better the results for both indoor comfort and the surrounding environment.
+The more effectively you insulate, the better the result for both the living environment and the surroundings.

-Summary – How to soundproof a ground source heat pump
+Summary – How to soundproof a geothermal heat pump

 Soundproofing a ground source heat pump requires strategic planning and the right materials.
-Key actions include:
+The most important measures include:

 - Install sound-absorbing panels around the pump.